yuliha/filter_response/README.md

 3. main code: MR8filterresponse.py
  - input: loads an image and mask
- - output: spatially averaged "MR8" filter responses, for a given sample size, from a given clothing label. and ravelled to give a 1-d final vector.
+ - output: MR8 filter responses for a given sample size, from a given clothing label, spatially averaged and ravelled to give a 1-d final vector.

 4. code for the filters